aleynacoskun/Cryptocurrency/README.md

-AlCrypto is a fully responsive cryptocurrency website, Responsive for all devices, build using HTML, CSS, and JavaScript
+AlCrypto is a fully responsive cryptocurrency website, Responsive for all devices, build using HTML, CSS, and JavaScript.